Linuxfabrik/monitoring-plugins/check-plugins/redfish-firmwareinventory/README.md

 Use `http://127.0.0.1:5000` rather than `http://localhost:5000`, because `localhost` may resolve to IPv6 (`::1`) while the published container port is bound to IPv4.

-The fixtures under [`unit-test/stdout/`](https://github.com/Linuxfabrik/monitoring-plugins/tree/main/check-plugins/redfish-firmwareinventory/unit-test/stdout) were captured from this mockup server.
-Each scenario is one set of files named `<scenario>-firmwareinventory` (the collection) and `<scenario>-firmware-N` (one per component, in collection order); they are the raw Redfish responses the plugin walks.
-To simulate a fault, copy a healthy set and edit a component's `Status.Health` to `Critical` or `Warning`.
+The fixtures under [`unit-test/stdout/`](https://github.com/Linuxfabrik/monitoring-plugins/tree/main/check-plugins/redfish-firmwareinventory/unit-test/stdout) are the output of `--verbose` runs, one file per scenario, with a `### GET <path>` block for every Redfish response the plugin evaluated.
+The test suite replays them instead of calling a controller, so the output a user attaches to a bug report becomes a new scenario as it is, whatever the number of members.
+To simulate a fault, copy a healthy scenario and edit a component's `Status.Health` to `Critical` or `Warning`.
 The offline test suite is run with `./run` from the `unit-test` directory.

 ## Credits, License